dspucches/dspucches.github.io/_tabs/about.md

 # About Me

+## First things first

+**I've been the victim of what's called, Romance Scams.
+When I was on deployment in 2020 i started a fitness instagram which involved my photos to be public.
+Since then, someone has been using my photos and mainly my last name in Romance Scams around the country and who knows where else.
+I receive messages from many different women stating this man is deployed to Africa and has shot a Giraffe and needs money to pay the fine, or whatever other excuse hes trying to use to swindle you.
+He has a photoshopped copy of my military ID, and many pictures of myself.
+He has fabricated emails and states he is a Master Sergeant (MSG) or other ranks.
+Do NOT act on this, block and delete.
+If you happen to be a victim, please report this to https://ic3.gov**

+Thank you.

+## Moving on...

 I'm a cybersecurity enthusiast with a passion for protecting digital landscapes.
 With under three years of experience in the field, I've embarked on a dynamic journey, starting from the trenches of Managed Service Providers (MSPs) to the frontline of Information System Security.
 My transition from a Network Engineer to a Threat Hunting Analyst has equipped me with a diverse skill set and a keen eye for emerging threats.

 Outside of the digital realm, I've proudly served in the army, deploying three times, where I honed invaluable skills in leadership and adaptability.
 These experiences have shaped my approach to cybersecurity, emphasizing the importance of diligence, resilience, and proactive defense.